 Here at BKP, we are a versatile and highly-skilled waste management company that has been involved in the industry for well over 50 years now.
 Our many years of experience provide an insight into how we have constantly changed and adapted to new trends, technologies and legislations in order to be able to offer our customers the most comprehensive waste management service.

 As part of our dedication to customer service, we are constantly looking at ways and measures on how we are able to improve the experience of our customers.
-One aspect that we have recently introduced has been that of a forward diary system.
-Without having to worry about booking their septic tank domestic cleaning service manually, customers will be able to automatically book themselves in, cutting down on the time it takes to use our service.
+One aspect that we have recently introduced within the last few years has been that of a forward diary system.
+Without having to worry about booking their septic tank emptying service manually, customers will be able to automatically book themselves in – cutting down on the time it takes to use our service.

-We are fully accredited by the International Organisation for Standardisation (ISO), holding certifications in quality management and environmental control.
-Aside from keeping up with the latest industry changes, we are constantly reviewing and updating our waste management strategies that have provided individuals and businesses with a bespoke service that has been designed to suit whatever needs and operations that each customer has.
+Aside from keeping up with the latest industry changes, we are constantly reviewing and updating our waste management strategies that have provided individuals and businesses with a bespoke waste service, designed to suit whatever needs and operations that each customer has.
 To find out what some of our past customers say about our service, please feel free to view our testimonials.

 Comprehensive waste management from BKP

-If you would like further information on any aspect of our septic tank servicing and maintenance , please don't hesitate to get in contact with us today.
-For a free, instant quote on the job you need carrying out, you can call us on 0800 376 5004 or alternatively, you can send us an e-mail at email@example.com.
-If you're on social media, you can follow us on Twitter and like us on Facebook too.
+If you would like further information on any aspect of our septic tank emptying, cleaning and maintenance service, please do not hesitate to get in contact with us today.
+For a free, instant quote on the job you need carrying out, you can call us on 0800 376 5004 or alternatively, you can send us an e-mail at firstname.lastname@example.org and we’ll reply with all of the information you need as soon as possible.